Primary producers registration concessions

 - change to primary producer registration usage.

-You may also need to provide one of the following documents to prove your eligibility:
+You must also provide one of the documents listed below to support your application.
+This is to prove your eligibility for the concession.

-- Tax Averaging or Assessment Certificate (not more than 2 years old)
+- A Tax Averaging Certificate from the Australian Taxation Office (not more than two years old), or

 You must also notify us within 14 days if you no longer qualify for a primary producer concession.
 You should visit a service centre to do this.